FAQs - The Next Chapter Revitalization Project

-Why was it necessary to renovate the library?
+Q. Why is it necessary to remodel the library?

 - Updating children, teen, and community spaces

 - Updating spaces for technology and workforce needs